IPsafe/pysterisk/README.md

-PyAGI
+Pysterisk
 =====

-A Asterisk AGI Python Lib
+A Pythonic Asterisk Lib
+Support Python2 and Python3